Monopoly (game): House rules

 Many house rules have emerged for the game throughout its history.
 Well-known is the "Free Parking jackpot rule", where all the money collected from Income Tax, Luxury Tax, Chance and Community Chest goes to the center of the board instead of the bank.
 Many people add $500 to start each pile of Free Parking money, guaranteeing a minimum payout.
 When a player lands on Free Parking, they may take the money.
 Another rule is that if a player lands directly on Go (rather than passing by it on their turn), they collect double the usual amount ($400 instead of $200).
+Another rule is that if a player is in jail, they cannot collect rent, bid during auctions, or do any transactions.

-Other commonly-used house rules include: eliminating property auctions if a player declines to buy or cannot afford an unowned property on which they land; awarding additional money for rolling "snake eyes", allowing a player to loan money to another player; or enabling someone to grant rent immunity to someone else.
+Other commonly used house rules include: eliminating property auctions if a player declines to buy or cannot afford an unowned property on which they land; awarding additional money for rolling "snake eyes"; allowing a player to loan money to another player; or enabling someone to grant rent immunity to someone else.
+Some players and tournaments add extra flexibility when settling debts by allowing property trades with other players.

 Since these rules typically provide additional cash to players regardless of their property management choices, they can lengthen the game considerably and limit the role of strategy.